 Childers holds professional memberships in the National Association for Music Education, the North Carolina Music Educators Association, the North Carolina Bandmasters Association, and the American School Band Directors Association.
 He served the Northwest District Bandmasters Association as Middle School Music Performance Adjudicator Chair, High School Representative, and currently serves as the Mentor Committee chairperson.
 He recently was recognized with the "Award of Excellence" by the Northwest District Bandmasters Association, an annual honor voted on by peers.
 Locally, Childers holds membership in the Community Music club of Caldwell County.

 Mr. Childers is an active clinician, adjudicator, and composer for concert and marching bands across North Carolina.
-Jason resides in Granite Falls, North Carolina and has been happily married to his wife Missy for over ten years.
-They are proud parents of two beautiful children: daughter Madison, and son Maddox, who you'll see at nearly all band events throughout the year.
+He also actively coaches Cross Country and Track & Field at South Caldwell.
+Jason resides in Granite Falls, North Carolina and is happily married to his wife, Missy.
+They are proud parents of three beautiful children: daughters Madison & Makenna, and son Maddox, who you'll see at nearly all band events throughout the year.